apache/mnemonic/README.md

 ```

-To exclude an customized allocator service for your platform e.g. OSX:
+To exclude a customized allocator service for your platform e.g. OSX, note that if you excluded one or both allocator services, some or all testcases/examples will fail since their allocator is unavailable.
 ```bash
   $ mvn -pl '!allocator-services/nvml-vmem-service' clean package
 ```